If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Are you Fit?
 Hike the Psiloritis!

 Mount Ida or Psiloritis is the highest peak on the island (2456).
 In the Minoan period, Psiloritis used to be a holy place.
-The big cave known as Idaion Andron is the place where, according to the myth, Zeus was brought up.
+The big cave known as Idaion Andron is where, according to the myth, Zeus was brought up.

 Archaeological Site and Museum of Eleftherna